 People person — For both the employees who show up to work and the customers who show up to shop, your job is to make everyone feel at home.
 In retail, your employees are often young people with little work experience.
 They are looking to you for guidance, training, recognition, and self-esteem.
 Show them that you value them.
 Recognize their contribution to your business.
 The same holds true for customers: without them you're dead in the water.
 Do your best to also make them feel valued, comfortable, and glad to come back.
 Retail is a people business.
 A smile goes a long way.
 If you can't do these things, find someone who can or consider a different type of franchise.

-Marketing savvy and skills - While the franchise may be described as "a business in a box," customers are not included.
+Marketing savvy and skills — While a franchise may be described as "a business in a box," customers are not included.
 You have to find them, and there's a lot of competition out there.
 While your franchisor will support your pre-opening and grand opening marketing efforts, and a well-known brand guarantees some level of consumer success, it's up to you to make your retail location sing.
-In many FDDs, Item 19 shows a remarkable range of gross sales among franchisees.
 Marketing technology tools and social media are important, but not enough to guarantee success.
-Hitting the streets, knocking on doors, and meeting your neighbors face to face - whether consumers or fellow business owners - are a necessity in your quest for success.
+Hitting the streets, knocking on doors, and meeting your neighbors face to face, whether consumers or fellow business owners, are a necessity in your quest for success.

 Business skills — In addition to all this, you also must manage your business on a daily, weekly, monthly, and annual basis.
 Part of this capability will come in the initial training, where you'll learn the basics of running a business (versus your business running you).
 This will involve not only financials, but also employee schedules, inventory and supplies, keeping a clean shop, and learning to help employees grow.
 If you become known as a great place to work, the quality of your employees will steadily rise — and so will customer satisfaction and cash flow.

-Great communicator - Beyond communicating to your employees and customers, it's essential to communicate regularly with your franchisor - whether by sending royalties or by asking questions or making suggestions.
-If you ever get in a jam, franchisors almost always appreciate knowing as soon as possible, so they can send help in the form of a field support representative, or by connecting you with a more-senior franchisee who's been in your shoes and come out dancing on the other side.
+Great communicator — Beyond communicating to your employees and customers, it's essential to communicate regularly with your franchisor, not only by sending royalties, but by asking questions or making suggestions.
+If you ever get in a jam, franchisors almost always appreciate knowing as soon as possible, so they can send help in the form of a field support representative, or by connecting you with a more senior franchisee who's been in your shoes and come out dancing on the other side.
 Like a parent with a child, your franchisor wants you to succeed and has seen it all before.
 Don't be afraid to ask for help or advice.

 14.1: Retail Franchising: What Franchisors Want